ran-sama/python-3-certbot-virtualenv-dynv6/README.md

 Notice:
 ```
 Update API:
-Main A-record for example.com *not* included as it is set through the default update API.
+Main A-record for example.com is NOT included, as it is set through the default update API.
 ```

 ## certfox.py